 In the Ten Commandments God instructed the Israelites NOT to make idols, saying specifically that they should not make images that bore the likeness “of what is in heaven above or on the earth beneath or in the water under the earth.”
 Heaven is literally, heavens, plural, and refers to the two heavens above the earth: sky and space.
 So, God’s instruction included idols bearing the image of humans, animals, plants, inanimate objects including celestial bodies in space.
 Add to that anything that man creates.

 Think with me… If we made an idol, what would be the purpose?
 Isn’t it true that the idol only represents something believed to be real?
-In pagan religions idols represent a god or goddess believed to have power.
+In pagan religions idols represented a god or goddess believed to have power.
 For example, the Egyptian god Horus was generally depicted with a human body and a head of a hawk or falcon.
 This image/idol represented a god believed to provide protection over the Pharaoh.
 In truth, this god of protection was made up.
 So was the image representing it.
 So, whenever a Pharaoh turned to this god for help, he was turning to nothing.
 He was searching for help apart from the one true God and Creator of the universe.

 The same could be said of all the gods of all pagan religions and mythologies.